DS-100/textbook/_sources/additional_resources.md

 - For practice with regular expressions there are many on-line resources such as the W3 School tutorial [Python RegEx](https://www.w3schools.com/python/python_regex.asp), regular expression checkers like [Regular Expressions 101](https://regex101.com/), and introductions to the topic like [An introduction to regular expressions](https://www.oreilly.com/content/an-introduction-to-regular-expressions/) by Nield.
 For a text see [_Mastering Regular Expressions_](https://dl.acm.org/doi/10.5555/1209014) by Friedl.

 - Chapter 13 in [Fox](https://us.sagepub.com/en-us/nam/applied-regression-analysis-and-generalized-linear-models/book237254) and Chapter 10 in [James, et al.](https://www.statlearning.com/) discuss Principal Components.
-(See below for the titles of these references.)
+(See below for the titles of these resources.)

-- Tompkins has an online tutorial on how to work with netCDF climate data; see [The Beauty of NetCDF](https://www.youtube.com/watch?v=UvNBnjiTXa0).
+- Tompkins has a helpful online tutorial on how to work with netCDF climate data: [The Beauty of NetCDF](https://www.youtube.com/watch?v=UvNBnjiTXa0).

 - There are many resources on web services.
 Some accessible introductory material can be found at [_RESTful Web Services_](https://dl.acm.org/doi/10.5555/1406352) by Richardson and Ruby.